 While these are the most common types, it is best to keep in mind that attorney fees will vary depending on the lawyer and firm you choose to hire.
 Typically, small firms will charge less than large firms.

-In what is surely a stressful time in your life, an expert DUI lawyer will be able to take you through each step of the process.
+In what is surely a stressful time in your life, a DUI lawyer will be able to take you through each step of the process.
 A skilled DUI attorney can help from when you get arrested, the pretrial preparation and during the trial, if needed.
 All significant paperwork, files, court dates, etc. will all be carefully filed and kept on your behalf.
 A DUI attorney does all of this for you.

 A DUI lawyer will represent you and argue your position if your case goes to trial.
 Your license is immediately suspended in most states when you are arrested for a DUI.
 If your license is suspended or taken, a DUI attorney can help you with the Department of Motor Vehicles (DMV) and recover your license.
 That process can require updates to your auto insurance, filing paperwork, and other important steps.